With Windows 10, Microsoft Has Changed the PC Operating System Model – What You Need to Know

 This approach also introduces new issues that organizations need to plan for, and means that OS migration will be an ongoing maintenance activity.
 Every organization needs to plan for WaaS, otherwise your versions of Windows will get hopelessly out of date.

 We recommend implementing a change management program that includes:

 - Identifying critical applications that need additional testing

 - Designing User Access Testing (UAT) plans

 - Establishing Change Management (CM) workflows

-- Schedule the activities to coincide with Microsoft branch releases to Insider Preview, Current (consumer) Branch, and Current Branch for Business.
+- Schedule the activities to coincide with Microsoft branch releases to Insider Preview, Semi-Annual Channel (Targeted), and Semi-Annual Channel.